-Student Advisors work in a community of approximately I 5-40 residents, referred to as a house.
+Student Advisors work in a community of approximately 20-40 residents, referred to as a house.
 SAs engage with the residents in their communities and are expected to be a visible, trusted staff member that residents can turn to for support.
-Through this engagement, SAs are expected to know their residents by name within the first two weeks of the year and by personal story within the first six weeks.
+Through this engagement, SAs are expected to know all the residents in their house by name within the first two weeks of the year and personally within the first six weeks.
 The SA helps the house set community expectations and holds members of the community accountable to those expectations.
 Building rapport with individual residents is foundational in a Student Advisor's work.
 SAs leverage that rapport to facilitate connections so all are included and feel a part of the community.
+SAs help residents get to know one another and forge strong, safe communities.
 SAs monitor interpersonal, roommate, and house social dynamics and intervene as needed.